dedis/distributed-tcp-ping/README.md

 # Distributed TCP Ping

-A simple tool to measure the latency between two machines using TCP packets.
+A simple networked tool to measure the latency between each pair of machines.
 Works in a distributed environment with arbitrary number of machines.

 ## How to run

 To build the project run ```/bin/bash build.sh```

-Refer the ```setup/``` directory for the setup instructions.
+Refer the ```setup/``` directory for instructions on how to setup and run the project in a distributed environment with 5 machines.